 Why do I have a negative time-weighted return, but positive dollar return?

-The logic is entirely the same as the inverse situation mentioned above.
-Your TWR is negative because your portfolio’s return has decreased in value since the first deposit you made with us.
+Your TWR is negative because your portfolio’s return has decreased in value since your first deposit.

 Here’s an example of when this might be the case: